stateset/stateset-blockchain/README.md

 # Stateset Blockchain Network

 Stateset proof-of-stake blockchain based on the Cosmos SDK and Tendermint.
+Stateset is a receivables factoring blockchain network for merchants and lenders (factors).

 ```jsx
     _____       _____                 _____